 Thank you for reading our blog about general dentists.
 If you’re searching for a “general dentist near me” and you’re in the Miami, Coral Gables, Kendall, or other South Florida areas, be sure to come see us!
 If you have additional questions about the information provided or you have questions about general dentists that weren’t addressed, please don’t hesitate to contact us.

-Whether you need a general dentist, periodontist, endodontist, orthodontist, oral surgeon, prosthodontist or pedodontist, the team at South Gables Dental can help!
+Whether you need a general dentist, cosmetic dentist, periodontist, endodontist, orthodontist, oral surgeon, prosthodontist or pedodontist, the team at South Gables Dental can help!

-I’m Dr. Lawrence Lesperance, a Dentist in Coral Gables Coral Gables dentist who specializes in preventative dentistry, general dentistry services, and cosmetic dentistry services.
+I’m Dr. Lawrence Lesperance, a dentist in Coral Gables who specializes in preventative dentistry, general dentistry services, and cosmetic dentistry services.
 My team and I provide personalized dental services for the whole family and offer orthodontic treatments, implant dentistry, periodontic services and botox treatments (for TMJ and migraines and cosmetic botox) and much more.
 Contact us to experience the South Gables Dental difference today!